Quantum measurement incompatibility in subspaces: Implications for quantum steering

 \section{Implications for quantum steering}

 Shifting our focus to the connection between joint measurability and steering, we pose a question on the role of dimension in this particular result.
 Namely, it is known that any incompatible measurement assemblage on one party leads to a steerable state assemblage on the other party given that one possesses a suitable catalyst state.
 The known catalyst states have full Schmidt rank.
-Hence, one can raise the question what happens if the dimension of the steered party is bounded.
-Our examples of incompatible measurements that are compatible in every subspace allow to answer this question.
-Namely, one can see the shared state in a steering experiment as a Heisenberg channel (i.e., completely positive identity preserving map) that maps one party's measurements to the pretty good measurements on the other party (up to transposition), i.e., $A_{a_x|x}\mapsto M_{a_x|x}^T$ according to~\cite{KBUP17}
+Hence, one can raise the question of what happens if the dimension of the steered party is bounded.
+Our examples of incompatible measurements that are compatible in every subspace allow one to answer this question.
+Namely, one can see the shared state in a steering experiment as a Heisenberg channel (i.e., completely positive identity-preserving map) that maps one party's measurements to the pretty good measurements on the other party (up to transposition), i.e., $A_{a_x|x}\mapsto M_{a_x|x}^T$ according to~\cite{KBUP17}

 where the transpose is taken in the eigenbasis of $\varrho_B=\tr_A(\varrho_{AB})$.
 This channel is the Choi channel of $\varrho_{AB}$.
-Clearly any incompatible measurement assemblage that becomes compatible under any channel to a smaller dimensional system does not enable steering when the steered party's dimension is smaller than the other party's dimension.
+Clearly, any incompatible measurement assemblage that becomes compatible under any channel to a smaller-dimensional system does not enable steering when the steered party's dimension is smaller than the other party's dimension.